Leiden University Fund.

 Purpose

-The Fund aims to make it possible for students, PhD candidates and postdoc researchers in ophthalmology from Leiden or from abroad to gain experience in the field of ophthalmology research.
+The fund aims to make it possible for students, PhD candidates and postdoc researchers in ophthalmology from Leiden or from abroad to gain experience in the field of ophthalmology research.
 Grants are awarded to individual students and PhD candidates from Leiden University who go abroad to study or conduct research in the field of ophthalmology, as well as to students and PhD candidates from outside the Netherlands who come to Leiden for the same reasons.

 Each year, one or two postdoc researchers can also apply for a grant for ophthalmology research.
 The applicants can be either Leiden University researchers intending to go abroad or researchers from outside the Netherlands who want to come to Leiden University to do ophthalmology research here